Sprained ankle

 What are the symptoms of a sprained ankle?

-When twisting is too severe, the ligaments are overstretched.
+Twisting overstretches the ligaments.
 In a worst-case scenario, they may even rupture.
 Moreover, overstretching causes small blood vessels to rupture.
 The ankle then swells up and is painful.

 If it is still possible to put weight on the foot and walk immediately after twisting, it is likely that nothing is broken.
 If the ligaments are only slightly stretched, the foot can usually be moved normally again after a few days.
 But even slight sprains can hurt.